travelling-merchant/espresso/README.md

 ## Software to install

+windows sucks at the end I still had to install a lot of visual studio developing kits to get all other things to work, pay special attention to all the c++ dev kits

 ### scoop package manager

 to install the scoop package manager visit scoop.sh or use following command.